You want smart political talk without the meltdowns?

 The estimated cost of all the new EPA regulations finalized since Obama took office, $344 billion.

-The projected cost of Obama's finalized clean power plan regulations $300 billion.
+The projected cost of Obama's finalized clean power plan regulations, $300 billion.

-The amount of money that we're talking about.
+And this is insane, the amount of money that we're talking about.

 This is real money, millions and billions of dollars that's holding back this economy.